DanBuda11/tvlist/README.md

 The JavaScript used shows how to iterate over some data and use embedded "forEach()es" and pushing up into arrays as one way to render the data as HTML.

-Actual website can be viewed at [tvlist-danbuda.surge.sh](tvlist-danbuda.surge.sh).
+Actual website can be viewed at [http://tvlist-danbuda.surge.sh/](http://tvlist-danbuda.surge.sh/).